Tehran: Pahlavi era

-During World War II, Soviet and British troops entered the city.
+During World War II, Tehran was occupied as a result of the Anglo-Soviet invasion of Iran.
 In 1943, Tehran was the site of the Tehran Conference, attended by U.S. President Franklin D. Roosevelt, Soviet premier Joseph Stalin, and British Prime Minister Winston Churchill.

 The establishment of the planning organization of Iran in 1948 resulted in the first socioeconomic development plan covering the period from 1949 to 1955.
 These plans not only failed to slow the unbalanced growth of Tehran but, with the 1962 land reforms that Reza Shah's son and successor, Mohammad Reza Shah named the White Revolution, Tehran's chaotic growth was further accentuated.

 In the 1960s and 1970s, Tehran developed rapidly under Mohammad Reza Shah.
 Modern buildings altered the face of Tehran, and ambitious projects were planned for the following decades.
 To resolve the problem of social exclusion, the first comprehensive plan was approved in 1968.
 The consortium of Iranian architect Abd-ol-Aziz Farmanfarmaian and the American firm of Victor Gruen Associates identified the main problems blighting the city as high-density suburbs, air and water pollution, inefficient infrastructure, unemployment, and rural-urban migration.
 Eventually, the whole plan was marginalized by the 1979 Revolution and the subsequent Iran–Iraq War.

 Tehran's most famous landmark, the Azadi Tower, was built by the order of the Shah in 1971.
-It was designed by Hossein Amanat, an architect whose design won a competition, combining elements of classical Sassanian architecture with post-classical Iranian architecture.
+It was designed by Hossein Amanat, an architect whose design won a competition, combining elements of classical Sasanian architecture with post-classical Iranian architecture.
 Formerly known as the Shahyad Tower, it was built to commemorate the 2,500th anniversary of the Imperial State of Iran.